 As Melbourne grew, so did the volume of sewage and the workforce required to manage it.
 Work was plenty at the Farm and Annie and Michael understood that.
 They knew too, that because of the distance between Melbourne and Werribee, and between the Werribee town centre and the sewerage farm, that those who worked at the Farm were offered a house and two cows to rent, to them and their families to live in.

-Michael came from County Clare in Ireland, Annie (Welham) from Ballarat via a convict ship from England that landed in Perth.
-They must have been accustomed to the cold, but I wonder about the landscape.
+I wondered how Annie and Michael coped with the cold, and especially the landscape given their English and Irish heritage.
 It’s pretty and pristine out here in its tints of blue and grey, but that can change in an instant.
 The Australian landscape is known for its chameleon dexterity.
 It can arouse the harsh and extreme in all hues of a brash and unsettling that many writers at the turn of the 1900s attempted to capture in a most lyrical romantic form.
 Sitting here wearing two jumpers, a coat and corduroy jeans, beanie, thick socks and safety boots, I wonder how the Hickeys managed, how the children handled living here.